tesselslate/resetti/doc/troubleshooting.md

 ### Moving Minecraft's audio output

 Minecraft uses [OpenAL](https://www.openal.org/) for audio.
-By default, it may prevent you from switching Minecraft's audio output.
-If you have PulseAudio (or `pipewire-pulse`), create a file named `~/.alsoftrc` with the following
+By default, it may prevent you from switching Minecraft's audio output with the PulseAudio backend.
-contents:
+To fix this, create a file named `~/.alsoftrc` (or `~/.config/alsoft.conf`) with the following contents:

 ```
 [general]